Jump to content

 - How you prefer to work

-The most important thing is that you yourself always are clear about what you mean by the competencies you highlight and how you can use them.
-You must therefore attach your competencies to examples, e.g. where you have used them or would like to use them.
+The important thing is that you yourself are clear about what you mean by the competencies you highlight and how you can use them.
+Therefore, attach your competencies to examples, e.g. where you have used them.

 Here's one more thing you can do!